srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ### Exercise 1: Verify Lab Prerequisites

-This lab assumes the following Azure resources are available:
+This lab assumes that the following Azure resources are available:

 | Resource Type | Resource Name |
 | :-- | :-- |